Smith's injury gives Mets chance to evaluate Davis in left

-PITTSBURGH — Dominic Smith’s misfortune — a stress reaction in his left foot — has yielded the rarest of commodities for his leftfield platoon mate J.D.
+PITTSBURGH — Dominic Smith’s misfortune — a stress reaction in his left foot — has yielded a rare commodity for his leftfield platoon mate, J.D.
 Davis: everyday playing time.

-“When someone says, I’m a left specialist or whatever, I don’t take it to heart,” Davis said.
+“When someone says I’m a lefty specialist or whatever, I don’t take it to heart,” Davis said.
 “It doesn’t disappoint me.
 I have confidence in myself that I can get the job done against righties.”

-Said manager Mickey Callaway: “He’s been tremendous.
-Obviously, at the plate he continues to excel there.
+Manager Mickey Callaway said: “He’s been tremendous.
+Obviously at the plate, he continues to excel there.
 He’s played an adequate leftfield.”

 “Right now, I have no idea [how the Mets view him],” Davis said.
 “Hopefully, I feel like I’m part of the young core, the young group we have right now that’s playing with each other more and growing.”

-The Mets made a couple roster moves, recalling Jacob Rhame from Triple-A Syracuse and sending back Tyler Bashlor, who allowed three runs in an inning Friday.
+The Mets made a couple of roster moves Saturday, recalling Jacob Rhame from Triple-A Syracuse and sending back Tyler Bashlor, who allowed three runs in an inning Friday.

 “Another depth piece for us,” Callaway said.
 “We’ll get him in Triple-A and see what he can show us.”